CLIsix/KESGram/README.md

 1. Clone source code using `git clone https://github.com/AyuGram/AyuGram4A.git`
 2. Open the project in Android Studio.
 It should be opened, **not imported**
-3. Implement the `AyuMessageUtils` & `AyuHistoryHook` classes.
-It's not that hard, but if you're making your **very** own fork, then you should take some time to write this part of code.
-Or you can search for a reversed version :)
-4. Replace `google-services.json` (we don't want to see crash reports from your app...)
+3. Replace `google-services.json` (we don't want to see crash reports from your app...)
-5. Generate application certificate and fill API_KEYS:
+4. Generate application certificate and fill API_KEYS:
    ```
    APP_ID = 6
    APP_HASH = "eb06d4abfb49dc3eeb1aeb98ae0f581e"